-Initially, according to the various sources (not officially confirmed), the initial plan was to release (up to) 32 2,000 lb. bombs on the compound using B-2 Stealth bombers.
-Still, it was rejected because President Obama felt a raid would provide the proof needed to know definitively that America’s enemy number one, Osama bin Laden was located.
+According to various sources (not officially confirmed), the initial plan was to release (up to) 32 2,000 lb. bombs on the compound using B-2 Stealth bombers.
+Still, it was rejected because President Obama felt a raid would provide the proof needed to know where America’s enemy number one, Osama bin Laden, was.
 A raid also would minimize possible civilian casualties.

 Training and preparations

 Training for U.S. Navy SEALs Team 6, also known as DEVGRU, began following the national security meeting held on March 22, 2011.
-Special training facilities resembling Bin Laden’s compound were set up on both coasts.
+JSOC set up special training facilities resembling Bin Laden’s compound on both coasts.
 In April 2011, the plans progressed, and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.

-Some security sources reported that U.S. Navy SEALs made two initial practice runs on April 7 and one on April 13th2011, prior to Operation Neptune Spear’s final run.
+Some security sources reported that U.S. Navy SEALs made two initial practice runs on April 7 and one on April 13th2011, before Operation Neptune Spear’s final run.